Mobolaji Johnson: Later life

-Johnson was the Chairman of Nigerian Conservation Foundation.
+Johnson was the chairman of Nigerian Conservation Foundation.

-He became a Director of construction giant Julius Berger Nigeria in 1979 and its chairman in 1996, a post he held until 2009.
+He became a director of Julius Berger Nigeria in 1979 and served as its chairman from 1996 to 2009.

 Johnson was the Chairman Executive Council of Lagos State University Development Foundation.

 He was the chairman of the Board of Trustees of Methodist Boys' High School, Lagos Old Boys' National Association.
-He was honoured with the position because he was a distinguished Old Boy who was of great assistance to his alma mater.
+He was honoured with the position because of his contributions to his alma mater.

+Personal life and death

+Johnson had four children, three sons and a daughter, including Deji and Seyi, who is Business Development Director at Julius Berger.
 His daughter-in-law is Omobola Johnson.

-Mobolaji Johnson died on October 30, 2019, at the age of 83 in his home.
+He died on 30 October 2019, at the age of 83 in his home.
 His death was announced by his son, Deji Johnson.
-Deji has 3 children himself, two daughters and a son.

-Seyi Johnson who is currently Business Development Director at Julius Berger also one of his 3 sons.

 Legacy

-A road, an avenue, and a sports complex in Mobolaji's home state bear his name as well as a Housing Scheme at Lekki both in Lagos.
-A railway station in Ebute Metta, Lagos was named in his honour.
+A road, an avenue, and a sports complex in Mobolaji's home state, as well as a housing scheme in Lekki and a railway station in Ebute Metta, were named in his honour.

+On 27 December 2025, he was one of four Yoruba Lagosians honoured during the Eyo Festival for his contributions as the first military governor of Lagos State in 1967.
+Johnson was a Saro Lagosian, born to Joshua Motola Johnson and Gbemisola Johnson (née Dudley-Coker).